AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 #### Required

 - [ ] **Title** (Suggested: "*Data and Code for: (NAME OF PAPER)*")
-  - If only data, or only code are provided, adjust accordingly
+  - If only data, or only code are provided, adjust accordingly.
 - [ ] "**Principal Investigators**" (=Authors)
   - These need not be in the same order as on the paper.
   - These need not be the same people as on the paper (more, or less, is OK)
   - Please ensure that all authors have affiliations (if not affiliated: "Independent Researcher")
 - [ ] **Summary** (Suggested: The abstract from the article and/or a note that this is data and/or code accompanying the article)
-  - Do not cite the article, or include "forthcoming".
+  - Do not cite, or mention, the article, or include "forthcoming".
 - [ ] **Subject Terms** (e.g., "Machine Learning", "Randomized Control Trial", "Nudges", ...)
 - [ ] **JEL Classification** (can be the same as article)
 - [ ] **Manuscript Number** (your manuscript tracking number as assigned by the editorial office, e.g., "AER-2019-0000")